netscaler/netscaler-k8s-ingress-controller/canary/README.md

 Perform the following steps to deploy a sample application as a canary release.

-1. Deploy the Citrix ingress controller using the steps in [deploy the Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/).
-You can either deploy the Citrix ingress controller as a sidecar with Netscaler CPX or as a standalone pod which controls Netscaler VPX or MPX.
+1. Deploy the Netscaler ingress controller using the steps in [deploy the Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/).
+You can either deploy the Netscaler ingress controller as a sidecar with Netscaler CPX or as a standalone pod which controls Netscaler VPX or MPX.

 2. Deploy the `Guestbook` application using the [guestbook-deploy.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/example/simple-canary/guestbook-deploy.yaml) file.